FelipeNystrom/docker-compose-setup/README.md

 # A basic microservice system

-This is the parent repo for a small microservice project.
+This is the docker-compose microservice setup repo.
 It consists of four small services written in Nodejs.

 - [api gateway service](https://github.com/FelipeNystrom/api-gateway)
 - [user and authentication service](https://github.com/FelipeNystrom/auth-user-sevice)